 Pathogens and transmission

-Zika virus is transmitted to people primarily through the bite of an infected Aedes species mosquito (primarily Aedes aegypti but also Aedes albopictus).
-It can also be passed through sexual contact, and pregnant women who are infected can pass the virus on to the foetus.
-Zika virus has also been found in mother’s milk and in saliva, although there has been no proof so far that it can be transmitted through these bodily fluids.
-It could theoretically be transmitted via a blood transfusion, but so far there is no firm evidence of this.
+The Zika virus is transmitted to people primarily through the bite of an infected mosquito of the genus Aedes (primarily Aedes aegypti but also Aedes albopictus).
+Transmission through sexual contact is possible, and pregnant women who are infected can pass the virus to the fetus.
+Transmission by blood transfusion is possible.

 Distribution and frequency